Tips for room sharing with your baby

 Frequent night waking may become a problem if you’re room sharing with an older baby or toddler.
 Consider moving the crib away from your bed and/or using a temporary room divider, so your baby doesn’t see you when they wake in the middle of the night.

-You can check out our advice for how to get baby to sleep in a crib if they don't seem to like it.
+You can check out our advice for if they don't seem to like it.

 How long should you room share with your baby?